qBraid/HAQS-2022/qbraid-open-challenge/README_game.md

 # QTicTacToe

 A Quantum Version of the classic TicTacToe Game.
-This game was originally created for the Quantum Coalition Hackathon 2022, and later improved as a personal project.
+This game was originally created for the Quantum Coalition Hackathon 2022, and later improved as a personal project and submission for HAQs 2022.
 We are still working on a UI, so currently you can only play the game on Jupyter Notebook Consoles.

 ## General Rules: